mickjc750/str/README.md

 &nbsp;
 # non-dynamic buffers

  A function **strbuf_create_fixed()** is provided for initializing a strbuf_t* from a given memory space and size.
 In this case the capacity of the buffer will never change.
 If an operation is attempted on the buffer which requires more space than is available, this will result in an empty buffer.
+The capacity will be slightly less than the buffer size, as the memory must also hold a strbuf_t, and due to this the memory provided must also be suitably aligned with __ attribute __ ((aligned))

 &nbsp;
 # printf to a strbuf_t